You can have this eye disease while young, and not know it until you're much older. Learn about symptoms to watch for, as well as treatment options.

 - Need for new eyeglass prescription every time you visit eye doctor

 What Causes Keratoconus?

-The cause of keratoconus is currently unknown however several theories include:
+The cause of keratoconus is currently unknown, although some of the suspected causes include:

 - Injuries or damage to the cornea

 - Weakened corneal tissue due to an imbalance of enzymes within the cornea

 Some researchers believe the imbalance of enzymes within the cornea makes the cornea more prone to oxidative damage from compounds called free radicals, eventually causing the cornea to weaken and bulge out.
 However, there is currently no reproducible evidence to support this.
 Keratoconus is believed to be genetically transmitted, and sometimes it will affect more than one member of a family.
 In fact, 14 percent of all known cases of keratoconus show evidence of genetic transmission.

 If you suspect you have keratoconus, you should consider making an appointment with your eye doctor immediately.
 Early diagnosis can prevent further damage and vision loss.
 During the eye exam, your eye doctor will ask you questions about your symptoms and family medical history.
 You will be given a visual acuity test, possibly with the Snellen chart.
 A keratometer is used to measure the curvature of your cornea and the extent and axis of the astigmatism.
 In severe cases, the keratometer may not be enough to make a correct diagnosis.
 If so, additional diagnostic tests will be employed.
 These include:

 Retinoscopy: This involves focusing a light beam on your retina and observing the “reflex,” which is the reflection as the light beam is tilted back and forth.
 Your eye doctor looks for a scissor effect, since keratoconus exhibits two bands moving toward and away from each other like the blades of scissors do.